We'll be running a referendum on whether we should remain a part of the National Union of Students (NUS).

 There are two parts which make up our NUS Membership:

-This referendum is to decide if HSU should remain a part of NUS UK.
+This referendum is to decide if HSU should remain affiliate to NUS UK.
 HSU will remain a part of NUS Charity.

 General reasons for remaining or disaffiliating from NUS UK

-HSU is part of a larger student voice for bigger national issues (such as during general elections).
+HSU remains part of a larger student voice for bigger national issues (such as during general elections).

 HSU can be a part of national days of campaigning and lobbying led by NUS.
 This includes campaigning days on Hardship Funding, Renters Reform, and representation in parliamentary groups.